“Sound it out”

 What do we mean by “sound it out” and what does it entail?

 When a child gets stuck on a word we often remind them to “sound it out”.
 As fluent readers, we assume this is very straightforward.
-We recognise these words automatically and skip all the stages that beginner readers need to go through in order to sound a new word out.
+We recognize these words automatically and skip all the stages that beginner readers need to go through in order to sound a new word out.
 What are those stages and what are the difficulties that may impede sounding out words by our beginner readers?

 Beginner readers are often asked to ‘sound out’ new words.